-- Pharmaceutical costs per claim decreased 80% from 2012 to 2018. - These reductions have been driven by SB 863's IMR & IBR, reduced utilization of opioids, changes to Medi-Cal reimbursement rates, and the new drug formulary. - Pharmaceutical costs continued to decrease significantly in 2018, the first period in which the new drug formulary is in effect.
+- Pharmaceutical costs per claim decreased more than 80% from 2012 through the first half of 2019. - These reductions have been driven by SB 863's IMR & IBR, reduced utilization of opioids, changes to Medi-Cal reimbursement rates, efforts to combat fraud, and the new drug formulary. - Pharmaceutical utilization continued to decrease significantly in 2018 and 2019, the first periods in which the new drug formulary is in effect.